 Visual merchandising is a powerful tool for small business owners in the retail sector.
 The overall objective is to move product at a pace to surpass your daily sales goals — while also heightening the customer experience.

 Editor’s note: Make your brick and mortar business easy for people to find with a website.
-Launch one today with our 30-day risk-free trial.
+Find out how you can make a free website with GoDaddy.
 Includes all you need to bring them flocking to your shop or storefront.

 Make more sales with these 7 visual merchandising ideas